oauthstuff/draft-ietf-oauth-security-topics/security-model.md

 above at the client or RS.

-This document discusses the additional threats resulting from these attackers in detail and recommends suitable mitigations.
+This document discusses the additional threats resulting from these attackers in detail and recommends suitable mitigations where these are available.
 Attacks in an even stronger attacker model are discussed, for example, in [@arXiv.1901.11520].